Ordinances, Violations, & Complaints

 Nuisances, Violations & Fines

-The Zoning and Township Ordinances include rules and regulations for lighting, noise, and other matters that were enacted to maintain the respect between your rights on your property and the rights of your neighbors and community.
+The Zoning and Township Ordinances include rules and regulations for lighting, noise, and other matters.
+These were enacted to keep respect between your property rights and the rights of your neighbors and community.
 An over simple definition of a nuisance is a particular conduct that deprives another of their enjoyment of their property.
-Whether planning an event, renting a home, erecting a shed, or putting up a light for your driveway, each property owner is responsible for considering how the use and activity will impact the community and neighbors – especially in terms of actively supporting each other as good neighbors.
+Property owners must consider the community’s and neighbors’ well-being.
+This applies whether planning an event, renting a home, building a shed, or putting up a light for your driveway.
+It is important to actively support each other as good neighbors.
 And for the individuals that need it said, compliance with Township Ordinance(s).

 ✓ Property Owners are RESPONSIBLE for their guest(s) use and activity.